prati27/prati27/README.md

 # Hi, I'm Pratikshya Nayak 🚀

 ### 🛠️ The Mission: Transitioning to SDE-2 (Backend Specialist)
 I am a Fullstack Developer.
-This profile is a live documentation of my 2026 upskilling journey—moving from a Full-Stack Learner to a High-Performance Java Architect.
+This profile is a live documentation of my 2026 upskilling journey—moving from a Full-Stack Learner to a High-Performance Backend Engineer.
 Currently upskilling in public — documenting every step of the journey.

----

 ---